fanyuandeng/TrackATruck/README.md

 # About
 TrackATruck is an emission inventory approach of heavy-duty trucks (HDTs).
 This repository includes the validations of the simulated opMode module in TrackATruck approach.
 More detail, see the article "A Big data Approach to Improving the Vehicle Emission Inventory in China".
 The supporting data of this article are also included in this repository.

 *NOTE: This repository is not a R packages.
 User should download and run the code in R environment.
-In addition, several R packages are needed, as shown in the **System requirements.***
+In addition, several R packages are needed, as shown in the **System requirements***.

 ## Authors
 Fanyuan Deng, Zhaofeng Lv, Lijuan Qi, Xiaotong Wang, Mengshuang Shi and Huan Liu*.